-'''

-flowbits: set, name

-Will set the condition/'name', if present, in the
+flowbits: set, name Will set the condition/'name', if present, in the flow.

-→flow.

-flowbits: isset, name

-Can be used in the rule to make sure it generates.
+flowbits: isset, name Can be used in the rule to make sure it generates an alert when the rule matches and the condition is set in the flow.

-→an alert

-when the rule matches and the condition is set in.

-→the flow.

-flowbits: toggle, name

-Reverses the present setting.
-So for example if a

-it will be unset and vice-versa.
+flowbits: toggle, name Reverses the present setting.
+So for example if a condition is set, it will be unset and viceversa.

-flowbits: unset, name

-Can be used to unset the condition in the flow.
+flowbits: unset, name Can be used to unset the condition in the flow.

-flowbits: isnotset, name

-Can be used in the rule to make sure it generates.

-⊶an alert

-'''

-''' when it matches and the condition is not set in
+flowbits: isnotset, name Can be used in the rule to make sure it generates an alert when it matches and the condition is not set in the flow.

-the flow.

-flowbits: noalert

-No alert will be generated by this rule. '''
+flowbits: noalert No alert will be generated by this rule.